pitmonticone/EnergySystemModelling/Tutorials/README.md

 ###   Worksheets & Material

-The tutorials include both, coding exercises and calculations done by hand.
+The tutorials include both coding exercises and calculations done by hand.

 There's a worksheet (`X-sheet.pdf`) for every tutorial in `X-tutorial-date/worksheet`.

 If the tutorial includes coding exercises (some tutorials have no coding exercises), there are `jupyter notebooks` (`tutorial-X-task-Y.ipynb`) and data sources provided in `X-tutorial-date/notebooks/data`.